UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 2) Ansible, an automation technology

-After setting some parameters in a Terraform variable file, most importantly the number of virtual machines (VMs, or nodes) and their "flavor" (relating to CPU and RAM), Terraform will then interact with JS2 to create the virtual machines, networks, attach IPs, open ports, etc. We then run some ansible "playbooks", a set of instructions codified in yaml files, which are provided by the Jetstream-Kubespray project to deploy Kubernetes on top of the newly created infrastructure.
+After setting some parameters in a Terraform variable file, most importantly the number of virtual machines (referred to as VMs, or nodes) and their "flavor" (relating to CPU and RAM), Terraform will then interact with JS2 to create the virtual machines, networks, attach IPs, open network ports to traffic, etc. We then run some ansible "playbooks", a set of instructions codified in yaml files, which are provided by the Jetstream-Kubespray project to deploy Kubernetes on top of the newly created infrastructure.
 This process involves applying security updates, downloading and installing all of the software required by Kubernetes, as well as automating some system administrative tasks such as copying over certificates and configuration files.

 Aside from the initial deployment, Jetstream-Kubespray can also be used to destroy and "scale" the cluster.
 In this context, scaling refers to the addition